-Disclaimer: if you are planning to purchase, adopt or rescue a dog and you have children, do you research well and talk to as many breeders, dog owners and trainers as possible.
-Because no black and white generalizations can be made on dogs, it is important to understand that behaviors atypical to the breed may arise in certain dogs regardless of research, genetics and environmental influences.
+If you are planning to purchase, adopt, or rescue a dog and you have children, do your research and talk to as many breeders, dog owners, and trainers as possible.
+No generalizations can be made on dogs, so it is important to understand that behaviors atypical to the breed may arise in certain dogs regardless of research, genetics, and environmental influences.